votacom/it4refugees/README.md

 Some of the exercises were taken from http://www.programmingbydoing.com.
 There you can find many other useful exercises!

+## Nov 7:
+Recap
+Finding errors
+Exceptions and ExceptionHandling
+(Recursion in slides but not presented)

+### Homework:
+Excercise 5 in homework folder, see slides for explanation

 ## Oct 19:
 We have learned if-else-statements and while- and for-loops.
 We have learned the data type <code>double</code> and the keyword <code>final</code>.